fulin426/react-take-home/README.md

 - Can you handle failed API requests gracefully?
 Maybe redirect to a 'failed' UI state with a rety option?
+  Check App.js for isNetworkError handling
 - Can you get the videos to play inline when the 'play' icon is tapped?
 - What steps can you take to optimize the load time of cover photos?
 How about the scroll performance?
+  Lazy loading images can help, optimizing images for mobile, and making sure photos are resized correctly
 - Can you add pull-to-refresh?

 ## Questions?